zachleat/speedlify/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/7298a132-e366-460a-a4da-1ea352a4e790/deploy-status)](https://app.netlify.com/sites/speedlify/deploys)

+## Known Limitations

+* If you change a URL to remove a redirect (to remove or add a `www.`, moved domains, etc), you probably want to delete the old URL’s data otherwise you’ll have two entries in the results list.
+* When running on Netlify, a single category has a max limit on the number of sites it can test, upper bound on how many tests it can complete in the 15 minute Netlify build limit.
+* The same URL cannot be listed in two different categories (yet).

 ## Pay for something better

 Speedlify is intended as a stepping stone to more robust performance monitoring solutions like: